 Faculty and Staff Training and Workshops

 ETS offers professional development for faculty and staff through training and workshops throughout the academic year.
-Training and workshops are available as small group, one-on-one, or customized for special projects and departmental requests.
+Training and workshops are available in small groups, one-on-one, or customized for special projects and departmental requests.
 All training is currently offered online through Zoom.

 Instructional Technologies Training